ryan-mcclue/unsw/comp3411/week3.md

 Minimax:
 From perspective of one player.
 In tree, a node is state, connection is move.
-For each turn:
-  * Generating all possible moves and resulting states from current state.
+For each turn generate a tree of all possible moves and resulting states from current state:
+  - each node wants to alternate finding the max() and then min() of its children
-  * For each final state, do a static evaluation, e.g. chess material count, position of king etc.
+  - if at leaf node, do a static evaluation, e.g. chess material count, position of king etc.
-    IMPORTANT: so full tree must be expanded; pruning occurs on way up
-  * Backtrack score for each state.
-We will pick the maximum score of children, opponent will pick the minimum So, each level alternates between our state and opponent's state.
   Alpha-beta pruning:
-Alpha is best move for us so far, and beta is for opponent If beta <= alpha, prune off (IMPORTANT: alpha/beta values are from parent) Allows for searching much deeper
+    * alpha is best move for us so far, and beta is for opponent starting alpha = -∞ starting beta = +∞
+    * if max(), alpha = max(alpha, node);
+      if min(), beta = min(beta, node);
+      for any level, if beta <= alpha prune (IMPORTANT: follow a recursive DFS, so pass starting alpha/beta from parent)

 Negamax has only one utility function, as oppose to two.
 For each level choose the maximum value and negate it in the parent.